 A thorough examination of the topic of Human Resources (HR) would include multiple topics.
 Within those, one would find recruiting.
 Recruiting is an important topic to everyone in an organization, as the consequences of a bad hire can have a wide organizational effect.
 In an effort to mitigate the risk of a bad

 hiring decision, companies can use multiple tools in their hiring strategy.
-One of those, background screening, can help identify if your candidate is included in the 56% of applicants that provide false information on their resume.
+One of those, background screening, can help identify if your candidate is included in the 56% of applicants who provide false information on their resume.
 Background screening will also help protect your company from multiple risks including negligent hiring, theft, and workplace violence.
 But are all background screens created equal?

 During the past two years, I have developed a much stronger understanding of this tool.
-Below is a list of the top three things I wish I understood about background screening before I worked for the industry leading provider of this service.
+Below is a list of the top three things I wish I understood about background screening before I worked for the industry-leading provider of this service.

 1. Not all criminal background checks are created equal.

 There is no one source for criminal information that will provide you with every record available.
-However, there are certainly ways to ensure that you are getting the most accurate, up to date and thorough information available.
-Jason Morris, President and Chief Operations Officer of EmployeeScreenIQ, identifies the following short cuts in his white paper, Best Practices in Employment Screening: using national or statewide searches in lieu of county research, or checking only the current county of residence.
+However, there are certainly ways to ensure that you are getting the most accurate, up-to-date, and thorough information available.
+Jason Morris, President and Chief Operations Officer of EmployeeScreenIQ, identifies the following shortcuts in his white paper, Best Practices in Employment Screening: using national or statewide searches in lieu of county research, or checking only the current county of residence.
 These types of searches may save you a few dollars on your background screen; however, the price of not running the more thorough search could be higher than all your other recruiting expenses combined.
-According to Morris, “an effective criminal program should always include physical research in each county in which the subject has lived, worked, or gone to school over the past seven to ten years.”
+According to Morris, “An effective criminal program should always include physical research in each county in which the subject has lived, worked, or gone to school over the past seven to ten years.”

-2. Fifty-Six percent of applicants falsify information on their application or resume.
+2. Fifty-six percent of applicants falsify information on their application or resume.